LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/conv_tester_start5.png">

+{: .important}
+It's rare to have multiple bots assigned to the same skill.
+However, if this is the case (i.e., you have a testing scenario configured this way), be aware that the tool will start a conversation with the first bot that is found.

-However, you'll need to explicitly select the skill and manually start the conversation in the following cases:
+If you access the Conversation Tester from outside of a bot, you'll need to explicitly select the skill and manually start the conversation.

-* Automatic selection of the skill failed for some reason (i.e., the pipeline is not configured correctly; see *Prerequisites* above).
-* You want to change the skill that's used.
-* You're performing end-to-end testing, so you want to specify the engagement to use to start the conversation.
-* You accessed the Conversation Tester from outside of a bot.

 **To select the skill and start the conversation**